sirhung1993/coccoc_pubsub/README.md

 7. Start as many publishing and subcribing app as you want, remember to change clientName and clientCredentical.

 ## Known Problems

-1. Concurrency exception (temp fix by shallow copy)
+1. Concurrency exception (temp fix by shallow copy).
-2. Race-condition could happen
+2. Race-condition could happen.
-3. Memory limitation
+3. Memory limitation.
-4. No clear and persist collection
+4. No clear and persist collection.

+## Testing Environments

+* Ubuntu 18 (4.15.0-58-generic #64-Ubuntu)
+* openjdk version "1.8.0_222"
+* Apache Maven 3.6.0